mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Actions

 _**Silken Refuge.**_ You can spin an enchanted web with a 5 foot radius centered on the space you occupy.
 Any spaces covered by this webbing are difficult terrain for any creature you choose (this choice is made any time a creature first enters the webbing or starts its turn there).
-Additionally, if you or any allies end a turn in the web, they regain 1 hit point and have advantage on Dexterity saving throws until the start of their next turn.
+Additionally, if you or any allies end a turn in the web, they regain 1 hit point and have advantage on Dexterity Saving Throws until the start of their next turn.

 The enchanted webbing can be attacked and destroyed (AC 11; HP 6; vulnerability to fire damage; resistance to damage from magical attacks; immunity to bludgeoning, poison, and psychic damage).
 After one hour, the webbing magically vanishes.

-You regain the use of this action after taking a long rest.
+You regain the use of this action after taking a Long Rest.